digitalocean/Kubernetes-Starter-Kit-Developers/09-scaling-application-workloads/hpa.md

           averageUtilization: 20
 ```

 The above configuration alters the `scaleDown.stabilizationWindowSeconds` behavior and sets it to a lower value of `60 seconds`.
-This is not really needed in practice, but in this case you may want to speed up things and quickly see how the autoscaler performs the scale down actions.
+This is not really needed in practice, but in this case you may want to speed up things and quickly see how the autoscaler performs the scale down action.
 By default, the `HorizontalPodAutoscaler` has a cool down period of `5 minutes` (or `300 seconds`).
-This is sufficient in most of the cases, and should avoid fluctuations in the replica scaling process.
+This is sufficient in most of the cases, and should avoid fluctuations when replicas are being scaled.

 In the final step, you will run the helper script provided in this repository to create load on the target (meaning the `quote server`).
 The script performs successive HTTP calls in a really short period of time, thus trying to simulate external load coming from the users (should suffice for demonstration purposes).